nup002/Mathboard/docs/init.md

 #### **Any other layout**

-You must update the firmware of your Mathpad to match the keyboard layout of your computer.
+**You must update your Mathpad's firmware to match your computer's keyboard layout.**

-If you do not know your keyboard layout, you can follow the short guide in [compatibility](/compatibility.md#how-to-check-your-layout).
-Your keyboard layout is usually defined in the "Input devices" or "Language and Region" settings.

-Once you know your keyboard layout, follow the instructions in the [Firmware Update Guide](update_firmware.md)
+1) Follow the instructions in the [Firmware Update Guide](update_firmware.md)

-Once you've updated your Mathpad's firmware, head over to [Getting Started](/get_started.md).
+2) Once you've updated your Mathpad's firmware, move on to [Getting Started](/get_started.md).

+> [!TIP]
+>Your keyboard layout is usually defined in the "Input devices" or "Language and Region" settings.
+Check out this
+> [guide](/compatibility.md#how-to-check-your-layout) if you need some extra help.
+>
 <!-- tabs:end -->

 > [!NOTE|label:Why Layout Matching Is Required]